Blue Mountain Books & Manuscripts, Ltd.: Music

 Keywords: MUSIC; CLASSICAL CONCERT; THE NEW JERSEY ORCHESTRA; ORIGINAL CONCERT PROGRAM; SIGNED; AUTOGRAPH; SIGNATURES; EFREM ZIMBALIST; VIOLINIST; SOLOIST; RENE POLLAIN; CONDUCTOR; TWENTIETH CENTURY; 20TH CENTURY; ORANGE HIGH SCHOOL AUDITORIUM.

-(Silber, Irwin, editor; Seeger, Pete; and Silverman, Jerry; associate editors)
+(Silber, Irwin, editor; Seeger, Pete; and Silverman, Jerry; associate editors).

 Reprints from Sing out!

 (New York: Sing Out, Inc. 1959).
 1959).
 (New York: Sing Out, Inc. 1959).
 1959).
-Good. - Octavo, softcover bound in pictorial black-and-white wrappers.
-The binding is lightly rubbed & bumped.
-There is an owner's ink name on the front wrap with a tiny tear to the front edge of the wrap.
+Very good. - Octavo, softcover bound in pictorial black-and-white wrappers.
 The rear wrap is darkened around the edges.
 66 pages.
-There is light creasing to the top corners of the first 24 pages.
 Illustrated with black-and-white vignettes & music staves.
-Good.
+Very good.
+A collection of songs that had appeared in "Sing Out" magazine over the ten years prior to 1959.
+Very good .

 Blue Mountain Books & Manuscripts, Ltd.Professional seller